tomberek/mcm/manual/iv.md

 the document could be or was used to prejudice the legal rights of another

-should be alleged in the last blank.--RSQP--
+should be alleged in the last blank.]

 #### (2) Forgery-uttering.